ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 plt.savefig("python-linear-reg-custom.png")
 ```

+It will produce a figure that looks like this:

 <center><img src="{{ site.baseurl }}/img/python-linear-reg-custom.png" alt="Img" style="width: 1000px"></center>

-I will leave it as an exercise for the reader to determine if they think this is a good fit...

-(Hint: you have some extra information in the `stats` object - `stats.rvalue` and `stats.pvalue`.)

 <a name="inspiration"></a>
 ## Bonus matplotlib: plotting data onto maps with Cartopy

 The best way to learn matplotlib I believe is to learn from examples.
-I'm going to leave you with two examples that use an extra python library called `cartopy`, unfortunately, cartopy is not installed (yet) on the University lab's computers, so you will have to try this at home or on your own laptops later.
+I'm going to leave you with two examples that use an extra Python package called Cartopy, unfortunately, Cartopy is not installed (yet) on the University lab's computers, so you will have to try this at home or on your own laptops later.
 We won't go through this step-by-step in the tutorial, it is more of an example of how you could take things further in your own time.

-The easiest way to do this on your own computer is with the package manager conda:
+The easiest way to do install Cartopy on your own computer is with the package manager conda:

 `conda install -c conda-forge cartopy`